OpenNewsLabs/autoEdit_2/docs/_posts/tutorials/prerequisites.md

 <!-- I've put togethere a tutorial with some of the basic ffmpeg comands.
 [][link to ffmpeg tutorial, draft in notes folder] -->

-On the other hand fluent ffmpeg allows you to the set ffmpeg bin, which is handy for packaging and using ffmpeg inside nwjs without requiring it as a dependency, is documented with examples and is generally more straightforward.
+On the other hand fluent ffmpeg allows you to the set ffmpeg bin, which is handy for packaging and using ffmpeg inside nwjs without requiring it as a dependency, is documented with examples and is generally more straightforward. t

 [node]:https://nodejs.org/en/about/